Palazuelos Variscite Teardrop Cabochon media thumbnails

 Only 1 in stock!

 Teardrop-shaped variscite cabochon from Palazuelos de las Cuevas (Zamora, Spain), 14 × 10 × 5 mm.
-The green is intertwined with brown and yellow veins from the original matrix, forming a unique irregular pattern.
-Hand-carved in our lapidary workshop; flat polished back suitable for direct bezel setting in silver.
+Green intertwines with brown and yellow veins from the original matrix, forming a unique irregular pattern.
+Hand-carved in our lapidary workshop; flat polished back suitable for direct bezel setting on silver.

 Mineral Variscite (hydrated aluminum phosphate, green variety)